 - You may receive a job offer and even though it meets much of your checklist there is something missing….whether you didn’t give a clear feel for the firm or have concerns that have not been addressed.
 Discuss how to address these with your recruiter and if no plan to address surfaces, then you might consider withdrawing from the process or you might feel that the positives outweigh the risk.
 (Note: Always remember that just because you agree to an interview does not put any onus on you to accept an offer from a firm – this was a fear that many of us have – it’s ok to say no).

-NETWORK Don’t forget that circa 50% of all jobs filled in Ireland are via people’s own networks and referrals.
+NETWORK: Don’t forget that about 85% of jobs are found through networking.
 Network, talk to former colleagues, and follow firms of interest.

 KNOWLEDGE is key.
 The more you know the more informed your decision-making process will be.
 You plan today based on the information you have available to you now and add to that a little gut instinct too.
 Finding the right move for you is a complex process.
 Taking the stress out of the process is helped by being honest with yourself, defining the process, scheduling key tasks, and finding the right recruiter for you.